guillecarrillo/proteoparc/documentation/tutorial.md

 -   `-t` or `--tax-id` to indicate the TaxID

-A simple pipeline execution can be:
+A simple execution can be:

 ``` bash
 python3 proteoparc.py -p mammalia_enamelome -t 40674 -g enamelome.txt